harshiniamutha/Educational_Initatives/design-patterns/design_patterns/behavioural/chain-of-responsibility/README.md

 # Chain of Responsibility

-    - "Pass requests along a chain of handlers until one of them handles the request, avoiding coupling between sender and receiver."
+Pass requests along a chain of handlers until one of them handles the request, avoiding coupling between sender and receiver.

 Code Flow Explanation: